 Academic selection criteria for students wishing to take an intercalated degree.

-- Completion of 2, 3 or 4 years of the MBBS course (2 years of a graduate entry programme) (Please note that applicants for the Pre-Hospital Medicine, Medical Education and Sports & Exercise Medicine courses must have completed three or four years of the MBBS programme).
+- Completion of 2, 3 or 4 years of the MBBS course (1 or 2 years of a graduate entry programme)

 - Passes, in Parts 1, 2 and 3 BDS (as relevant to the year of intercalation).